breadchris/notes/pages/conference___seagl___talk___ideas.md

 - So I first need the recipes, I can get those semi-legally? from the API/scraping the page I am on, I can normalize the ingredients, and I can get close.
 If the measurement is in oz I am good, but if it is volumetric I need some more processing.
 I am going to spare you the rabbit hole that this project became, but TL;DR I found the FDA database for nutrition facts, I can further normalize these recipes, but I had to build out this whole recipe normalizing pipeline, along the way, of course, there was scope creep and now this is what the database looks like.
 	- https://fdc.nal.usda.gov/
 	- https://dbdiagram.io/d/633fdc01f0018a1c5fb53234
 - I promise this talk isn't just about my recipe site.
 I bring up this project because at this point I have rewritten this code 7, 8 times?
-Between the python scripts, javascript frontend, javascript backend, and now my dream of a future rewrite of go
+Between the python scripts, javascript frontend, javascript backend, and now my dream of a future rewrite of this site in go, it has gotten out of hand.
+I have written and rewritten this project because
+	- I was more of a junior application engineer at the start of this
+	- wanted to use this project as a sandbox for trying different technology
+- I wanted to play with things I would learn about like NLP or trying out different ways of displaying recipes.
+People dont want to read blog posts before they get to the recipe, let's make that simpler.
+Do people want to watch a video of a chef making this recipe while they cook?
+What does a grocery list feature look like?
+This seemingly simple project ended up exploding with features and complexity, which is really fun to play with.
+- But holy shit is writing an application complicated.
+What happened to PHP?
+I guess django, rails, flask, aspnet still exist, but man those also kind of annoying in their own ways.
+Is it unavoidable that a web app framework is going to just kind of
 	-